Apo-Linezolid; Linezolid Injection; Sandoz-Linezolid; Zyvoxam

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Very bad eye problems have happened with this drug, mainly in people taking this drug for longer than 28 days.
 Some people who took this drug for longer than 28 days had loss of eyesight.
-Have your child’s eyesight checked as you were told by the doctor.
-Talk with the doctor.
+Have your eyesight checked as you were told by your doctor.
+Talk with your doctor.